 PEAK WELLNESS CENTER

-Peak has a staff of nearly 200 and a clinical team of more than 110 specialists, including one of Wyoming's finest child psychiatrists.
-We offer services ranging from trauma treatment to classes about parenting children with ADD/ADHD to supported housing for adults with severe mental illness.
+Peak offers services ranging from trauma treatment to classes about parenting children with ADD/ADHD to supported housing for adults with severe mental illness.
 The Peak team customizes proven, evidence-based treatments and programs for the unique needs of each individual and family.

 An inclusive, private, nonprofit clinic, Peak keeps high-quality services affordable for anyone in the community by accepting most insurance, Medicare, and Medicaid while also offering a sliding fee scale based on financial status.